Entropy Stability for products of negatively curved symmetric spaces: A counterexample of the volume entropy stability conjecture

 One can show that $(M,g_i)$ converges to the integral current space $(M,d_\eta,[\![1_M]\!])$ in both the Gromov-Hausdorff and intrinsic flat senses, where the metric $d_\eta$ is defined as

 for any $x_1,x_2\in M$, and the current $[\![1_M]\!]$ is the one induced from the volume form of $g_0$. (cf. \cite[Lemmas 4.2,4.3]{Basilio:2018aa}).
-In the remaning part of this section, we show that this sequence of metrics serves as a counterexample.
+In the remaining part of this section, we show that this sequence of metrics serves as a counterexample.

 \begin{theorem} Let $\{g_i\}$ be the sequence of Riemannian metrics defined in \eqref{eqn:counterexample} for $0<\eta<1$ sufficiently close to $1$.
 Then the following hold: \begin{enumerate} \item The volume entropy of $(M,g_i)$ converges to the minimum volume entropy of $M$ as $i\to\infty$. \item There does not exist a sequence of smooth subsets $Z_i\subset M$ with such that $(M\setminus Z_i,g_i)$ converges to $(M,g_0)$ in the measured Gromov-Hausdorff sense. \end{enumerate} \end{theorem}